 From 2008 to 2016, GSES was a member of the Renewable and Sustainable Technical Advisory Committee for developing national electrical training packages on behalf of the Australian Skills Quality Association (ASQA) to ensure Units of Competency and Skill Sets are relevant and accurate for the industry (GSES was the committee chair for 6 years).
 Members of GSES have been on various Technical Advisory Committees since 2016 and also members of the CEC Skills and Workforce Development Directorate Units of Competency and Skill Sets are relevant and accurate for the industry (GSES was the committee chair for 6 years).

 Internationally, GSES joined the Institute for Sustainable Power (ISP) in 2000 and undertook projects to develop and introduce quality training frameworks to the ASEAN region (Indonesia, Thailand, Singapore, Malaysia, Vietnam, Philippines, Brunei, Cambodia, Myanmar [Burma], Laos).
-The work done for ISP to create training frameworks was leveraged by the North American Board of Certified Energy Practitioners (NABCEP) and forms the basis for the training framework used in the United States of America.
+The work done for ISP to create training frameworks was leveraged by the International Renewable Energy Council (IREC) and forms the basis for the training framework used in the United States of America.